bluwski/simulation-experiments/README.md

-this also my personal expriments, all credit goes to https://github.com/Instinct323/wiou
+this is also my personal expriments, all credit goes to https://github.com/Instinct323/wiou